Causation, Measurement Relevance and No-conspiracy in EPR: Introduction

 \section{Introduction}

-It is still debatable whether common cause explanations are appropriate to account for EPR correlations.
-Addressing this issue is of both interesting and relevant from the philosophical point of view.
-Philosophers wanting to understand causation, for instance, need to face the adequacy of the diverse methods of causal inference available.
+This paper aims to provide an analysis of some our most robust intuitions about causation, with the ultimate purpose of testing them in the context of quantum mechanics.
+Philosophers wanting to understand causation need to face, for instance, the adequacy of the diverse methods of causal inference available.
 Reichenbach's Principle of the Common Cause (RPCC) is one such method, and it is precisely in the quantum mechanical context that RPCC faces one of its most significant threats.

-This paper aims to provide an analysis that recalls our most robust intuitions about causation (assumed to be well reflected in RPCC), with the ultimate purpose of testing them in the context of quantum mechanics.
-I will not discuss the specific problems related to the philosophical status of RPCC ---these are diverse and interesting in themselves even if quantum mechanics is not brought into the picture.
-RPCC will simply be assumed to hold.
+I shall not discuss the specific problems related to the philosophical status of RPCC ---these are diverse and interesting in themselves even if quantum mechanics is not brought into the picture.
+RPCC will simply be assumed to hold, for the sake of the argument, and the causal picture that it purports tested in the quantum context.

-The received view takes it that (Reichenbachian) common cause accounts of EPR correlations are to be ruled out.\footnote{See for instance \cite{vanfraassen1982a}, \cite{cartwright1987} or \cite{butterfield1989}. \cite{grasshoff2005} and \cite{butterfield2007} provide updated discussions on the matter.} The standard argument views causes as hidden variables onto which several constraints are set, intended to reflect standard requirements typical of any physical system, including temporal order of causal relations and considerations about locality.
-As a result, some version of Bell's \emph{factorizability} ---and therefore of a Bell-type inequality--- is derived.
+The received view, though, takes it that (Reichenbachian) common cause accounts of EPR correlations are to be ruled out~\citep{butterfield1989, butterfield2007, cartwright1987, grasshoff2005, vanfraassen1982a}.
+The standard argument views causes as hidden variables onto which several constraints are set.
+These constraints are intended to reflect standard requirements typical of any physical system, including temporal order of causal relations and considerations about locality.
+As a result, some Bell-type inequality is derived.
 The strength of such arguments relies, as it stands, on the plausibility of the conditions imposed on the common causes.

-\emph{No-conspiracy} is one such condition present, even if implicitly, in the usual derivations of the Bell inequalities.
+\emph{No-conspiracy} is one such condition present in the usual derivations of the Bell inequalities.
 The motivation behind it is that the postulated common causes be independent of the measurement settings.
-Violations of such independence are standardly interpreted as to entail certain strange ``conspiratorial behaviour'', unless backwards in time causation is brought into the picture.\footnote{Cf.~\cite{price1994}, \cite{berkovitz2002} and \cite{szabo2000,szabo2008}.}
+Violations of such independence are standardly interpreted as to entail certain strange `conspiratorial behaviour', unless super-determinism or backwards in time causation is brought into the picture~\citep{berkovitz2002, price1994, szabo2000, szabo2008}.